Tusharbhai07/elec5305-project-520330504/README.md

 This project contains **two complete models** — the baseline MFCC+CNN and the proposed CNN–BiLSTM hybrid — each with metrics, plots.

 ### 1️⃣ **Baseline Model — TinyCNNWithAux (MFCC/CNN)**
+The baseline MFCC+CNN model used for comparison was adapted from
+Hassan’s implementation [6].

 - **Outputs (ZIP):**
   👉 [`hassan_baseline_outputs.zip`](hassan_baseline_outputs.zip)